LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/index.md

 - multi-account with easy ability to switch between accounts (and, in anonymous mode, to switch instance);
 - send direct messages (only on Friendica) to other users and see conversations;
-- manage one's own photo gallery (only on Friendica).
+- manage one's own photo gallery (only on Friendica);
+- view one's own calendar (only on Friendica) in read-only mode (creating events is not supported by the back-end yet).

 # Acknowledgements